 Hiking in a desert environment requires a few special skills.
 Some of the best hikes in Moab that aren’t popular don’t really follow much of a trail at all.

-Keep in mind that most trails aren’t well marked.
+Keep in mind that most trails aren’t well-marked.
 In fact, they often cross through natural drainages that constantly shift and change with water flow.

 This can make hiking in Moab a bit of a challenge for the inexperienced.
-Be sure to have some route-finding skills if you want to venture off-the-beaten-path.
+Be sure to have some route-finding skills if you want to venture off the beaten path.

 With that being said, popular hiking trails throughout Moab are well-marked, especially within the national parks.